 The modules are a mix of front-teaching presentations and interactive work on case-studies (four case-studies during seminars of 2,5 days).
 However, trainers can use freely this material and for instance, design their own seminars by selecting only a limited sub-set of available sessions.

-The modules available are:
+The modules available (in English) are:

 You will also find a training manual of Training the Trainers which explains how these training packages can be used in practice.